Gizra/og/README.txt

 DESCRIPTION
 --------------------------
 Enable users to create and manage their own 'groups'.
-Each group can have subscribers, and maintains a group page where subscribers can post into.
-Posts may be placed into multiple groups (i.e. cross-posting) and individual posts may be shared with non-subscribers or not.
+Each group can have members, and maintains a group page where members can post into.
+Posts may be placed into multiple groups (i.e. cross-posting) and individual posts may be shared with non-members or not.
 Membership to groups may be open, closed, moderated, or invitation only.
 Add-on modules are available for group image galleries, group calendars, group vocabulary, group stores, and so on.

 Groups may choose their own theme and language.
 Groups have RSS feeds and email notifications and so on.
 Group admins may customize the layout and contents of their group home page and add additional custom pages (requires the included OG Panels module).